 Outcome generally depends on the particular infectious agent involved, the severity of the illness, and how quickly treatment is given.
 In most cases, people with very mild encephalitis or meningitis can make a full recovery, although the process may be slow.

-Patients who experience only headache, fever, and stiff neck may recover in 2-4 weeks.
-Patients receiving treatment for viral meningitis and encephalitis usually see some relief in 24-48 hours and recovery in about a month.
-Patients with bacterial meningitis typically show some relief 48-72 hours following initial treatment but are more likely to experience complications caused by the disease.
+Individuals who experience only headache, fever, and stiff neck may recover in 2-4 weeks.
+Those with bacterial meningitis typically show some relief 48-72 hours following initial treatment but are more likely to experience complications caused by the disease.
 In more serious cases, these diseases can cause hearing and/or speech loss, blindness, permanent brain and nerve damage, behavioral changes, cognitive disabilities, lack of muscle control, seizures, and memory loss.
 These patients may need long-term therapy, medication, and supportive care.
+The recovery from encephalitis is variable depending on the cause and extent of brain inflammation.

 The National Institute of Neurological Disorders and Stroke (NINDS), a component of the National Institutes of Health (NIH) within the U.S. Department of Health and Human Services, conducts and supports a wide range of research on neurological disorders, including meningitis and encephalitis.
-Current research efforts include investigating new chemotherapy-based treatment for neoplastic meningitis (caused by cancer) and gaining a better understanding of how the central nervous system responds to inflammation and the role of T cells (blood cells involved in immune system response) in suppressing infection in the brain.
+Current research efforts include gaining a better understanding of how the central nervous system responds to inflammation and the role of T cells (blood cells involved in immune system response) in suppressing infection in the brain.
 Scientists hope to better understand the molecular mechanisms involved in the protection and disruption of the blood-brain barrier, which could lead to the development of new treatments for several neuroinflammatory diseases such as meningitis and encephalitis.
 Other scientists hope to define, at a molecular level, how certain viruses overcome the body’s defense mechanism and interact with target host cells.
 A possible therapeutic approach under investigation involves testing neuroprotective compounds that block the damage that accumulates after the infection and inflammation of meningitis and encephalitis and can lead to potential complications including loss of cognitive function and dementia.

 For more information on neurological disorders or research programs funded by the National Institute of Neurological Disorders and Stroke, contact the Institute's Brain Resources and Information Network (BRAIN) at: